Sduttt/project8/Readme.md

 # Assignment 8
 ## Full Stack Javascript Web Development Course by [iNeuron](https://ineuron.ai/)

-This website is created with HTML and CSS only.
-As of now, this website is not mobile responsive, but I will update this project very soon to make it mobile responsive.
-It took me almost 3 to 4 hours to complete this project.
+This webpage is created with HTML and CSS only.
+It is a responsive webpage and I used media query to give responsiveness.
+It took me almost 4 hours to complete this project.
 All the images and logos are provided by iNeuron team.

 [Click Here](https://fsjs-assignment8.netlify.app/) to view the website.